arminbiere/cadical/BUILD.md

 directly.
 Otherwise 'configure' does not work automatically and you have to build manually (as described above).

+For instance in order to use `wine` to execute the binaries first install `wine` which for instance on Ubuntu just requires

+    sudo apt install wine

-For instance in order to use `wine` to execute the binaries on Linux you might want to look into the `binfmt_misc` module and as root register the appropriate interpreter for `DOSWin`.
+Then on Linux you might want to look into the `binfmt_misc` module and as root register the appropriate interpreter for `DOSWin`.

     cd /proc/sys/fs/binfmt_misc
-    echo ':DOSWin:M::MZ::/usr/local/bin/wine:' > register
+    echo ':DOSWin:M::MZ::/usr/bin/wine:' > register

-The simply tell the `configure` script to use the cross-compiler.
+Finally simply tell the `configure` script to use the cross-compiler.

-    CXXFLAGS=-static CXX=i686-w64-mingw32-g++ ./configure -lpsapi && make cadical
+    CXX=i686-w64-mingw32-g++ ./configure -static -lpsapi && make cadical

 Note the use of '-static', which was necessary for me since by default `wine` did not find `libstdc++` if dynamically linked.
-Also `mobical` does not compile with MinGW32 due to too many Unix dependencies.
+There is also a dependency on the 'psapi' library.
+Also `mobical` does not compile with MinGW32 due to too many Unix dependencies and thus only make 'cadical'.